weaviate/weaviate-io/developers/weaviate/concepts/indexing/vector-indexes.md

 import FlatIntro from '/_includes/indexes/flat-intro.mdx';

 <FlatIntro/>

-Flat indexes are best suited for collections that have relatively small object counts.
-If you expect the object count to grow significantly, consider using a [dynamic index](#dynamic-indexes).

 [Binary quantization (BQ)](/developers/weaviate/configuration/compression/bq-compression) is a compression technique that also improves search speed for flat indexes.
 BQ reduces the amount of data the search engine reads.
 It also permits efficient binary calculations.
 These benefits of compression shorten the time needed to calculate vector distances during search.